jenni-hautojarvi/Watson-IoT-Lab/README.md

 **(3)** Now you need to configure the Node-RED Starter application.

-1. On the App details page, a randomly generated name will be suggested – Node RED SSLPD in the screenshot below.
+1. On the *App details* page, a randomly generated name will be suggested – **Node RED SSLPD** in the screenshot below.
 Either accept that default name or provide a unique name for your application (1).
-This will become part of the application URL.
-Note: If the name is not unique, you will see an error message and you must enter a different name before you can continue.
+This will become part of the application URL. _**Note:**_ If the name is not unique, you will see an error message and you must enter a different name before you can continue.

 2. The Node-RED Starter application requires an instance of the Cloudant database service to store your application flow configuration.
-Select the region (2) the service should be created in and what pricing plan it should use.
-Note: You can only have one Cloudant instance using the Lite plan.
-If you have already got an instance, you will be able to select it from the Pricing plan select box (3).
+Select the region (2) the service should be created in and what pricing plan it should use. _**Note:**_ You can only have one Cloudant instance using the Lite plan.
+If you have already got an instance, you will be able to select it from the **Pricing plan** select box (3).
 You can have more than one Node-RED Starter application using the same Cloudant service instance.

-3. Click the Create button (4) to continue.
+3. Click the `Create button` (4) to continue.
 This will create your application, but it is not yet deployed to IBM Cloud.

 ![](./images/IBM_node-red_name.png)

-**(3)** Enable the Continuous Delivery feature
+**(4)** Enable the Continuous Delivery feature

 At this point, you have created the application and the resources it requires, but you have not deployed it anywhere to run.
 This step shows how to setup the Continuous Delivery feature that will deploy your application into the **Cloud Foundry** space of IBM Cloud.